yagmuroksay/yagmuroksay/README.md

-- 👋 Hi, I’m Yagmur and Im a freshman at Bilkent University majoring in CS
+- 👋 Hi, I’m Yagmur and Im a freshman at Bilkent University majoring in Computer Science
 - I am passionate about games and cybersecurity.